Nynuphar/IDEAL-doc/docs/source/users.rst

 Superuser
 ==========

-The IDEAL Superuser is a local administrator.
+The CHIL Superuser is a local administrator.

 The main responsibility of a Superuser is to approve new studies and new user accounts, and equally invite new users.

 Although able to approve and create a new study, the Superuser does not have direct access to the patient information of a study.
 Therefore, the Superuser is not able to import a study patient list.
-Equally, the Superuser is not able to do the IDEAL linkage between the patients in the carecenter/study and is not able to export any patient related files.
-The Superuser can block the access of the other IDEAL users to patients and studies at any time.
+Equally, the Superuser is not able to do the CHIL linkage between the patients in the carecenter/study and is not able to export any patient related files.
+The Superuser can block the access of the other CHIL users to patients and studies at any time.

 Manager
 =========

-An IDEAL Manager could be a principle investigator or a senior study nurse.
+An CHIL Manager could be a principle investigator or a senior study nurse.

 The Manager has access to the patients in the carecenter and study.
 The Manager can import patients to a study and link these to the patients in the carecenter.

-The Manager has a similar role to the IDEAL user (see below) but it is able to create and manage new studies and new user accounts.
-Both new study and users need then to be approved by the IDEAL Superuser.
+The Manager has a similar role to the CHIL user (see below) but it is able to create and manage new studies and new user accounts.
+Both new study and users need then to be approved by the CHIL Superuser.

 User
 ======

-In most cases, the IDEAL user is a local study nurse or data manager.
+In most cases, the CHIL user is a local study nurse or data manager.

-The User has a more limited role than an IDEAL manager.
+The User has a more limited role than an CHIL manager.
 The User has equally access to the patients in the carecenter and study.
 Equally, the User can import patients to a study and link these to the patients in the carecenter.

 The User does not have permission to manage users or studies.